0x776b7364/toggle.sg-download/README.md

 # Configuration Options

-The following configuration options are directly editable in the script file:
+The following configuration option is directly editable in the script file:
-## AUTO_DOWNLOAD
-Default: 0 (do not auto-download)

-Set to 1 to enable auto-download of media files.
-The order of file formats in FILE_PREFERENCES can also be changed if you prefer ADD-mp4 to be of a higher priority than STB-m3u8.
-## CHECK_AND_DOWNLOAD_SUBTITLES
-Default: 1 (enable)

-Pretty self-explanatory.
-## NO_OF_DOWNLOAD_THREADS
-Default: 2

-Specifies the number of download threads.
-More threads = quicker download completion.
 ## FILE_PREFERENCES
 Default: Highest to lowest priority: STB-ADD-IPAD-IPH

 Specifies the download file format preference, in order.

+For other options, run ``` download_toggle_video2.py -h```.

 # ffmpeg Dependency Notes
 ## Windows